Nan0ck/Nan0ck/README.md

 # 💫About Me :
 Hi 👋, I'm Sebastian, a passionate developer from Costa Rica!

-🔭 I’m currently working on a NFT project: https://lightningworks.io/
+🔭 Currently coding as a hobby
+Share your secrets in peace: https://www.nan0ck.com/secret Case your strings easily: https://www.npmjs.com/package/smart-case

 🌱 I’m currently learning Web3 and Solidity